thyagomota/aws-labs/lab-001/README.md

 ![lab-001-scrn-03](images/lab-001-scrn-03.png)

 ### Step 2 - Define the Instance Type
 The instance type defines the CPU and memory capacity.
-It also specifies the storage architecture the the instance will suppport, along with network perfomance available.
+It also specifies the storage architecture that the instance will suppport, along with network perfomance available.
 You can use the suggested free-tier eligible instance type, and then go on to _Next: Configure Instance Details_.

 ![lab-001-scrn-04](images/lab-001-scrn-04.png)